Learning extremal graphical structures in high dimensions

 The various bounds above on the numerators in the integrals $\tilde A_{\cdot, 3}^\cdot$ were for the most part uniform in the integrands $x$ and $y$.
-By integrating them over a growing domain, a polylogarithmic factor was paid.
-We shall now derive more subtle bounds that are proportional to functions $f(x, y)$ such that $f(x, y)/xy$ is integrable over the infinite domain, thus allowing us to remove the extra polylogarithmic factors. }
+By integrating them over a growing domain, a poly-logarithmic factor was paid.
+We shall now derive more subtle bounds that are proportional to functions $f(x, y)$ such that $f(x, y)/xy$ is integrable over the infinite domain, thus allowing us to remove the extra poly-logarithmic factors. }

 Firstly, for $x, y \in [a, 1]$, consider the three terms in \cref{eq:copula---} and in each one, replace $R_{ijm, n}$ by $R_{ijm}$.
 By \cref{lemm:boundRsmall} with $\beta = \nu/2$, the third term is then bounded by